stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 Those inconsistent results made it really hard to isolate the problem.
 It seems I'd have to intercept requests sent by my iphone and look at header and body of the request to find some clues.

 Before I went that route, I asked Jesse to perform the same upload action with same 45KB photo with his phone.
-Surprisingly, everything worked fine on his phone, with different sized photos and for both wi-fi connection and LTE.
+Surprisingly, everything worked fine on his phone, with different sized photos and for both Wi-Fi connection and LTE.

 Jesse was on iOS 8.0.2 and I was on iOS 8.0.
 Later that night I tried with an iphone running on iOS 7, an ipad mini and a Samsung galaxy SIII; they all worked fine.
 It became apparent that the timeout problem was unique to my phone only.
 But which configuration could have caused the difference?
-What if other people have the same configuration with me and go through same experiences when uploading photo?
+What if other people have the same configuration with me and go through same experiences?

 We decided to go ahead and set up a proxy server on my desktop so we can intercept my iphone HTTP traffic.
 Since Heroku logs wasn't providing me enough information on what went wrong, I need an alternative to access the request sent by my phone BEFORE it even reaches heroku.